-- Globally, there are an estimated 65.6 million people who have fled their homes either as refugees (22.5 million), internally displaced persons (40.3 million), or asylum seekers as a result of conflict and persecution (UNHCR, figures as of end-2016).
+- Globally, there are an estimated 70.8 million people who have fled their homes either as refugees (25.9 million), internally displaced persons (41.3 million), or asylum seekers (3.5 million) due to conflict, violence, and persecution (UNHCR Global Trends 2018).

-The World Bank Group and UNHCR have been expanding collaboration in recent years, including through:
+The World Bank (WB) and UNHCR have been expanding collaboration in recent years, including through:

 - joint work with government institutions to expand the collection of microdata; and

-Building on these efforts, the two institutions committed to operate a Joint Data Center:
+Building on these efforts, the two institutions have committed to operate a Joint Data Center on Forced Displacement.

 The Joint Data Center on Forced Displacement aims to enhance the ability of stakeholders to make timely and evidence-informed decisions that can improve the lives of affected people.